THE BLACKFORK MARKEN INN

 of only a few lodging options in the Mohican area

 that does not require a two-night minimum stay.

 The three-story Inn features six guest rooms -- all warmly romantic, spacious and well appointed with their own

 private baths and Wi-Fi.

-The Howard Room features a king bed and also rents for $125 a night.
+The Howard Room features a king bed and rents